llpeterson/direct/framing.md

 value of this capability is that it simplifies the task of synchronizing the clocks used throughout the carriers' networks, which is something that carriers spend a lot of their time worrying about.

-Finally, while we have been explaining how SONET works in terms of STS-1 and STS-3, backbone links into today's ISP networks typically run at 40-Gbps, or STS-768.